-MQSUN+ has found that identifying and closely collaborating with key nutrition champions is essential in advancing the country's nutrition agenda throughout the TA.
+MQSUN+ finds that identifying and closely collaborating with key nutrition champions is essential in advancing the country's nutrition agenda throughout the TA.
 In many cases, a key nutrition champion is the SUN Government Focal Point or Technical Focal Point who facilitates the process.
-These individuals are critical in bringing together stakeholders, elevating the nutrition agenda through workshops and consultations and driving forward the steps of multisectoral planning.
-As much as possible, in partnership with these 'nutrition champions', we ensure key nutrition stakeholders are fully engaged and apprised of the final outputs of the TA and suggested next steps to facilitate continued progress beyond our support in order to foster sustainability.
+These individuals are critical in bringing together stakeholders, elevating the nutrition agenda through consultations and workshops and driving forward the steps of multisectoral planning.
+As much as possible, in partnership with these 'nutrition champions', we ensure stakeholders are fully engaged and apprised of the final TA outputs and suggested next steps to facilitate continued progress beyond our support and to foster sustainability.

-MQSUN+ in action: In Afghanistan, we are collaborating closely with the Technical Focal Point (an appointee by the Government Focal Point) who has been an important nutrition champion.
+MQSUN+ in action: In Afghanistan, we collaborated closely with the Technical Focal Point, who has been an important nutrition champion.
 He has demonstrated an immense passion for advancing the national nutrition agenda.
-During scope of work development, he was very active in following up with the TA team and providing the appropriate context and information when necessary.
-During implementation, he has been our link between the UN and SUN Government Focal Point and facilitated all on-the-ground stakeholder conversations.
-With his highly proactive engagement in the multisectoral planning process, the country has demonstrated a high level of commitment and collaboration throughout this assignment.
-As a result, Afghanistan is now in the process of finalising the country's first multisectoral nutrition action plan.
+During the scope of work development, he was very active in following up with the TA team and providing the appropriate context and information when necessary.
+During implementation, he was our link between the UN and SUN Government Focal Point and facilitated all on-the-ground stakeholder conversations.
+With his highly proactive engagement in the multisectoral planning process, the country has demonstrated a high level of commitment and collaboration throughout this TA.
+As a result, Afghanistan is now in the process of finalising the country's first multisectoral nutrition action plan with full support from the Government Focal Point.